microsoft/Purview-ADB-Lineage-Solution-Accelerator/tests/environment/README.md

 Install the version of the [kusto spark connector](https://github.com/Azure/azure-kusto-spark) that matches the cluster Scala and Spark versions from Maven Central.

 Upload notebooks in `./tests/integration/spark-apps/notebooks/` to dbfs' `/Shared/examples/`
 * Manually for now.
 TODO: Automate this in Python

+Install the following libraries on the compute cluster (versions to match the Spark and Scala versions of the cluster) (TODO: Automate):
+* Cosmos spark connector

 Compile the following apps and upload them to `/dbfs/FileStore/testcases/`